Chapter 15:

 “Do you see the problem now?”
 He said quietly.
 “I can’t just leave; the risks outweigh the rewards.”
 He slowly turned around and started going back behind the counter of the bar.

+The problem was as obvious as a mountain in the middle of a desert.
 With my other options quickly dwindling, I shut my eyes and quickly prayed for a solution.

 “Hope.”
 I said quietly.

-The pair of dwarves in the back of the tavern were now listening in on our conversation intently, but neither of us cared enough to tell them not to.
+Niels stopped walking away, then leaned on the counter with his elbow as he looked at me, confused.
+The pair of humans in the back of the tavern were now listening in on our conversation intently, but neither of us cared enough to tell them to stop.

 “Niels, you have let go of hope.”
 I said, trying to sound like a priest.
 “You have also let go of faith.”